ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 --- abstract

-This document updates the ACE CoAP-DTLS profile by specifying that the profile applies to TLS as well as DTLS.
+This document updates the CoAP-DTLS profile for ACE {{I-D.ietf-ace-dtls-authorize}} by specifying that the profile applies to TLS as well as DTLS.

 --- middle